namgonado/carpark-service/README.md

    ```bash
    docker logs carpark-service
    ```
+   **Note**: Most of the containers use default ports.
+There is a high probability that you may already have some Docker containers running locally with the same ports, which can cause the containers to fail to start up.
+If this happens, update the ports in the .env file to new, unused ports.

 5. **Refresh the Deployment**: If you need to refresh the deployment, stop and remove all containers, networks, and volumes created by docker compose:
    ```bash